Global Undergrad Exchange Fellowship (UGRAD)

 Selection Process and Criteria

 The GLOBAL UGRAD Program is conducted as a merit-based open competition.
-Generally applications open towards the end of December and the deadline is end of January.
-But the competition this year will be announced only in January 2017.
 After the deadline, all eligible applications will be reviewed by a panel of academic specialists and/or academic exchange specialists.
 Chosen semi-finalists will be interviewed.
 All applicants will be notified of their status in spring/summer of that year.

 Selection panels will use the following criteria to evaluate applications (not in order of importance):

 - Academic excellence

 - Demonstrated leadership potential

 - Demonstrated proficiency in written and spoken English

 - Flexibility and suitability as an exchange student

 - Commitment to returning to their home country after completion of the program